-dit the MS Word version of the current document.
+Edit the MS Word version of the current document.
+To prepare the prior version for revision, complete the following:

-remove the existing vertical lines in the margins showing revised text and the red font of changed text by clicking on the Review tab and then accept all changes in document.
+remove the existing vertical lines in the margins showing revised text and the red font of changed text by clicking on the Review tab and then ”accept all changes” in the document.

 Save the document.

 Then set up the Track Changes options in MS Word to display insertions in red, deletions shown with a strikethrough, and Changed Lines in the Outside Border to always show balloons.
-This will set up the formatting for the (on average) 30day regional comment period.
+Specific instructions for this process are located in IMC 0040 Appendix A. This will set up the formatting for the (on average) 30-day regional comment period.

-When the document is ready to be issued, all the deletions and formatting balloons will be accepted by the document lead, and only the redline additions with the track change bars in the left margin will remain to quickly point to where the changes have been made in the document.
+When the document is ready to be issued, all the deletions and formatting balloons will be accepted by the document lead, and only the red-line additions with the track change bars in the left margin will remain to quickly point to where the changes have been made in the document.

+Once the document is ready for issuance, IMC / IP leads should ensure that the IMC / IP is in the proper format for final issuance (i.e., no visible formatting balloons, no visible strikethroughs, and only the red line additions with the track change bars in the left margin should be visible).
+IMC / IP leads should ensure that the revision history table is updated as well.

 06.03 Incorporating Specific Requirements.

-There are instances when specific inspection requirements are placed in an IP to verify licensees continue to satisfy a specific commitment (e.g., identified in their response to a generic communication, such as a bulletin) or when policy changes are implemented (e.g. Commission direction or in response to an OIG audit).
+There are instances when specific inspection requirements are placed in an IP to verify licensees continue to satisfy a specific commitment (e.g., identified in their response to a generic communication, such as a bulletin) or when policy changes are implemented (e.g., Commission direction or in response to an OIG audit).

 When adding these specific requirements to an IM document, the requirement will be identified as follows:

-The text that defines specific requirement will be italicized.
-This is a specific exception to the requirement not to use italic text type in a program document for emphasis.
+The text that defines specific requirements, as outlined in section 05.04 of this manual) will be italicized.
+This is a specific exception to the requirement not to use italic text type in a program document for emphasis (See IMC 0040 Appendix A).

 A commitment tracking number will be assigned using the next sequential number available for that procedure.
 This number will be bracketed and entered following the italicized text (e.g., [CX]).
 The commitment tracking number will be added to the revision history page by the document lead.

-To delete a specific requirement that is no longer valid, approval the respective division director is required.
+To delete a specific requirement that is no longer valid, approval from the respective division director is required.

 For IMC 0040, the following commitment applies: